 Uncontrolled cell division, extensive cell survival, and promotion of angiogenesis are characteristics of tumorigenesis[42].
 O-GlcNAcylation affects the proliferation, recurrence, metastasis, and malignant transformation of tumor cells[43].
-The expression of the sTn antigen in m/z691 of recurrent tumors was significantly higher than in non-recurrent tumors, i.e., overexpression of Tn and sialic acid Tn antigens was a characteristic feature of advanced and poorly differentiated CRC[44].
-The overexpression of the sialic acid Tn antigen is associated with the upregulation of the ST6GALNAC1 and the decrease of core 1 synthase gene (C1GALT1) in the mucinous CRC cell line LS174T[45].
+The expression of the sTn antigen in m/z691 of recurrent tumors was significantly higher than in non-recurrent tumors, i.e. overexpression of Tn and sTn antigens was a characteristic feature of advanced and poorly differentiated CRC[44].
+The overexpression of the sTn antigen is associated with the upregulation of ST6GALNAC1 and the decrease of core 1 synthase gene (C1GALT1) in the mucinous CRC cell line LS174T[45].
 Analysis of mucin glycosylation of recurrent tumors showed that the proportion of core-3 O-glycan was higher than in non-recurrent tumors, while the expression of core-1 O-glycan was weaker.
 ST6GalNAc II controlled the sialic acidolysis of the T antigen.
-Overexpression of T antigen mRNA was associated with a low survival rate of CRC patients with lymph node metastasis[46].
+Overexpression of T antigen messenger ribonucleic acid was associated with a low survival rate of CRC patients with lymph node metastasis[46].
 The changes of O-GlcNAcylation in CRC include a decrease of the number and length of apolipoprotein carbohydrate side chains, loss of normal expression antigen, the reappearance of new antigen, and expression of blood group incompatible antigen[47].
-In RKO and SW620 cells, Integrinα5 (ITGA5) protein can be degraded by O-GlcNAcylation, and the increase of O-GlcNAcylation significantly slows down the degradation of ITGA5 protein, while the decrease of O-GlcNAcylation accelerates the degradation of itga5 protein, which indicates that the O-GlcNAcylation of ITGA5 endows ITGA5 enhancer with the ability to promote the progression of CRC[48].
+In RKO and SW620 cells, integrin α5 (ITGA5) protein can be degraded by O-GlcNAcylation, and the increase of O-GlcNAcylation significantly slows down the degradation of ITGA5 protein, while the decrease of O-GlcNAcylation accelerates the degradation of ITGA5 protein, which indicates that the O-GlcNAcylation of ITGA5 endows ITGA5 enhancer with the ability to promote the progression of CRC[48].